arrenree/KDB-Problem-Sets/README.md

 MSFT   | 2021-06-01 | 2021-08-01
 ```

-4. from input table, query the price table
+[func 11.4] from input table, query the price table

 ```q
 / from the [input table], retrieve the [syms] from original [price table]